Code-Institute-Submissions/RaphaelRohner-chibitales.org_milestoneproject2/README.md

 * Mobile Alacatel A1
 * Amazon Fire tablet

+### Hard /impossible to solve
+* Styling datasets and select the same way
+* Dealing with missing cards and stats and a rudimentary API
+* Creating a search for all the possible options
+  * I considered a free search field but stopped following this path.
+It would not offer all the available options implemented now.
+  * e.g. a user would not be able to search for legendary trinkets

 ## Deployment
 The domain chibitales.org was purchased on godaddy.com.\
-The open project repository is available under https://github.com/RaphaelRohner/chibitales.org_milestoneproject1.git.\
+The open project repository is available under https://github.com/RaphaelRohner/chibitales.org_milestoneproject2 \
-The project is deployed under https://raphaelrohner.github.io/chibitales.org_milestoneproject1/ \
+The project is deployed under https://raphaelrohner.github.io/chibitales.org_milestoneproject2/ \
-The project is published under the domain https://chibitales.org as a GitHub page.

 ## Credits